SPFinder: Improving the Context Length and Scalability for Tracing Known Vulnerability Patches: Approach

 The framework of \tool is shown in Figure~\ref{fig:overview}.
 It contains three phases as follows.

 \textbf{Phase 1: Efficiently Pre-Ranking the Full Repository}.
 First, \tool leverages BM25 with ElasticSearch~\cite{es} (e.g., an efficient search engine using inverted index) and the CVE publish/reserve time to efficiently pre-rank the full repository, achieving a 0.95 recall@10K.
-In particular, the CVE time feature measures the difference (number of commits) between the CVE publish/reserve time and the commit time, with an $O(1)$ overhead.
-The intuition is that a security vulnerability needs to be fixed before or shortly after the CVE is published, thus the time difference between the CVE and the commit should be small.
+The CVE time feature measures the difference (number of commits) between the CVE publish/reserve time and the commit time, based on the intuition that vulnerability fixes typically occur shortly before or after disclosure.
 Previous work finds that this simple feature effectively improves the patch retrieval performance~\cite{tan2021locating}.
-More specifically, we use the publish/reserve time in the MITRE CVE database~\cite{cve}.
-The scores of (commit message BM25, diff code BM25, reserve time, publish time) are combined using the weighted sum with weights [0.35, 0.15, 0.3, 0.2].
-To make the scores comparable, we convert each score to the reciprocal rank (i.e., 1/rank) before combining them.
+We use the publish/reserve time in the MITRE CVE database~\cite{cve}.
+The ranking signals are normalized by reciprocal rank and combined using a weighted sum tuned on the training set; implementation details and hyperparameter settings are provided in Appendix~\ref{app:hyperparameters}.

 \textbf{Phase 2: Preparing Features for the Top-10K Commits}.
-After Phase 1, for each of the top-10K commits, we prepare 9 features (5 feature groups) as Table~\ref{tab:feature_set} shows.
+After Phase 1, for each of the top-10K commits, we prepare 10 features (5 feature groups) as Table~\ref{tab:feature_set} shows.
+10K is large enough to cover 95\% of the patches in the training data.
 Compared to previous work, we introduce two new feature groups: (1) hierarchical embedding, for extending the context length to represent the long diff code; (2) path embedding, for bridging the mismatch between CVE description and the patch.
 The details of these two feature groups are introduced in Section~\ref{sec:HierarchicalEmbedding} and Section~\ref{sec:NER}, respectively.